gregbkr/kubernetes-kargo-logging-monitoring/README.md

     kubectl apply -f gitlab/gitlab
     kubectl get all --namespace=gitlab     <-- wait pods to be ready

-Use traefic as a loadbalancer (see lb section), create a dns record pointing to your lb_node (ex: gitlab.satoshi.tech) and deploy the relate ingress:
+Use traefic as a loadbalancer (see lb section), create a dns record pointing to your lb_node (ex: gitlab.satoshi.tech) and deploy the related ingress:

     kubectl apply -f traefik/gitlab-ingress.yaml